brainlife/app-documentation-template/README.md

 ## Output

+All output files will be generated under the current working directory (pwd).
 The main output of this App is a file called `output.mat`.
 This file contains following object.

 ```
 fe =